cabalmail/cabal-infra/docs/index.md

 You also _could_ create a single address on a Cabalmail system and just give that out to everyone like a normal address.
 But if you do, get ready to take a fresh look at those client-side spam filters.

 Admitedly, Cabalmail serves a specialized use case, which is definitely not for everyone.
 To get the benefits of a Cabalmail system, you must get used to creating a new email address *each and every time you provide your contact information to a third party.* The administrative interface makes this easy, but it _is_ an additional step.

+# Documentation

+This document refers to more detailed documentation in the [docs](./) directory.
+Automated code documentation is generated for the Terraform code by [terraform-docs](https://github.com/terraform-docs/terraform-docs).
+See e.g. [terraform/infra/README.md](./terraform/infra/README.md).
+Automated code documentation is generated for the React code by [react-docgen](https://github.com/reactjs/react-docgen).
+These can be found in [react/admin/docs](./react/admin/docs).